raae/queen.raae.codes/content/gatsby-fall-camp-2021/index.md

     - Webhooks
 ---

-A short 15 minute talk demonstarting how to charge money for time travels using Stripe, and how to let the travellers know if they found the princess or not using SendGrid.
+A short 15-minute talk demonstrating how to charge money for time travels using Stripe and let the travelers know if they found the princess or not using SendGrid.

-Who is this princess, why time travelling?
+Who is this princess, why time traveling?
 Sign up for [the backstory](/ruby) via email.

 ## Interested in more?